Pai blames Obama administration for net neutrality comment oddities

 Bray left the FCC the month after the comments server outage, in June 2017.
 It’s likely he was fired in connection with the comments debacle.

 As a result of the Pai FCC’s December 2017 ruling, the network neutrality protections that arrived with the 2015 Open Internet Order vanished June 11.
-A Congressional Review Act that would have wiped Pai’s new ruling off the books and reinstated the 2015 network neutrality protections passed in the Senate but failed in the House.
+A Congressional Review Act that would have wiped Pai’s new ruling off the books and reinstated the 2015 network neutrality protections passed in the Senate but has so far failed to advance in the House.

 A number of polls have found Americans to be largely in favor of network neutrality.
-A Morning Consult poll found that 60 percent of registered voters, including 63 percent of Republicans, support the principle.
+A Morning Consult poll found that 60% of registered voters, including 63% of Republicans, support the principle.